samblake30/Spring3HibernetApp/README.md

 hibernate.hbm2ddl.auto=update
 upload.dir=c:/uploads

+Here some imp parameters to change like
+--  database.url
+--  database.user
+--  database.password

 This file needs to be edited first then start with building of the docker image

 Note : Here I have setup everything on a corporate Proxy so necessary environmental vairables are used.